-June is Pride Month, a global celebration of the LGBT+ community and its culture – a reminder of both how far we have come and the distance we still have to go before we have true equality.
+Pride season is well underway, and it's a global celebration of the LGBT+ community and its culture – a reminder of both how far we've come and the distance we still have to go before we have true equality.

 For LGBT+ anthems, you might think of old-school dancefloor bangers by glamorous pop divas, and while those songs certainly have a much-deserved spot in our hearts and minds, we take a look at some other LGBT+ themed tracks from recent years.